toji/toji.dev/webgpu-particles/basics/index.md

   }
 });
 ```

+> **Note:** Alternatively you could use JavaScript's [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to inject the constant values directly into the shader source.
+Read more about these types of WGSL shader building techniques in my [Dynamic Shader Construction article](https://toji.dev/webgpu-best-practices/dynamic-shader-construction).

 Once we have the pipeline, we'll want to dispatch it once at the end of our `onInit()` method to initialize the buffer data.
 I find it clearer to move those calls into their own function, like so: